 This transcription factor is involved in the regulation of gene expression in differentiated tissues.
 Sometimes associated with BRCA1 through cell cycle regulation.
 Also involved in ESR-1 mediated transcription and required for ESR1 binding to the NKX2-1 promoter in breast cancer.

-- This signature trained to predict response to anti-PD1 therapy (pembrolizumab).
-It consists of genes related to Interferon gamma signaling, antigen presentation, natural killer and T cells and inhibitory pathways.
+- This signature is trained to predict response to anti-PD1 therapy (pembrolizumab).
+It consists of genes related to Interferon gamma signaling (IFNγ), antigen presentation, natural killer (NK) and T cells and inhibitory pathways.
 It also consists of normalization genes that have been selected to give consistent expression levels across most tissue or tumor types.

 - This signature is useful for predicting response to anti-PD1 therapy and determining hot and cold immune status across multiple cancer types.